“Fairness is what justice really is.”

 Negligent Driving

-The cost of a speeding ticket may run far more than the fine.
-A single speeding ticket may cause your insurance to increase by hundreds to thousands of dollars over the time the ticket appears on your record.
-And another ticket in that time may multiply the effect.
+The cost of a traffic ticket may run far more than the fine.
+A single traffic ticket may cause your insurance rates to increase by hundreds to thousands of dollars over the time the traffic violation appears on your record.
+And then getting another ticket in that time may multiply the effect.
 Due to our knowledge of the law and the courts, we have gotten thousands of tickets dismissed outright for our clients.
 If unable to achieve an outright dismissal, we also negotiate reductions that keep the tickets from your driving record even though you have to still pay a fine.

 Learning to drive is an activity with a steep learning curve and possible dire consequences for mistakes.
 Experience can only be gained by actually driving on the public roads.
 For both reasons new younger drivers are kept on a very short leash while learning this complex activity; two tickets can result in the revocation of the privilege to drive.
 We can help your teenager through his learning curve and become a safe and experienced driver.